yamanhacioglu/laravel-auto-translate/README.md

 # Laravel Auto Translate

-Automatic translation package for Laravel models using DeepL API.
+Automatic translation package for Laravel models using DeepL API. {{ THIS PACKAGE STILL IN TEST PROCESS. }}

 ## Installation